mmistakes/so-simple-theme/_mnprdocs/config.md

 The units work as meter/cm, so keep the  _World Scale_ in mind when setting up this attribute.
 {: .notice--info}

+### Effect Focal Range
+Creates the effect focal range locators in the scene.
+These locators allow you to define the center of interest and an effect factor at the front and back.
+Based on these factors, effects like watercolor bleeding will be reduced or increased at different distances from the effect focal point.
+These locators can also be constrained/parented to a camera to have the front and back factors relative to the distance to the camera.
+You can learn more about this in a future tutorial.

 -----------

 ## Ambient Occlusion